Pottery handicrafts in Syria

 Furthermore, the colors used in Syrian mosaics are often rich and varied,

 with shades of red, green, blue, and gold being particularly prominent.
-Initially, artisans begin by sketching a design, and then, transfer it onto a surface, such as a wall or floor.
+Initially, artisans begin by sketching a design and then transferring it onto a surface, such as a wall or floor.
 Consequently, they have passed the technique down through generations, ensuring the preservation of this ancient craft.

 Syrian Brocade: Weaving History into Fabric